 A customer data file to store identification documents and offer digital self-service solutions with the client portal.
 This tool combined will facilitate customer remediation as they will support compliance efforts to collect all data.

-What is KYC remediation process?
+What is the KYC remediation process?

-In the financial sector, KYC remediation process is when an institution becomes aware of a client’s active involvement in financial crime, and they have to update their KYC records.
+In the financial sector, the KYC remediation process is when an institution becomes aware of a client’s active involvement in financial crime, and they have to update their KYC records.

 In order for the bank or any other type of institution to continue doing business with that customer, they must remediate that account by either updating their risk assessment score or terminating it altogether.